anonyland/anonymousland/_items/Services.md

 ## __Services__

+**Due to recent incidents with our Njalla VPS, some of our services will be offline.**

 These services are publicly available and free to use.

 Services are hosted in __Sweden__ and / or __Iceland__.